inbo/whip/docs/syntax.md

 ### mindate

-Tests if a date is equal to or later than a minimum date:
+Tests if a date value is equal to or later than a minimum date:

 ```yaml
 date: